Skip to content

 What language is Geordie?

-Geordie is a dialect of English.
+Geordie is a dialect of the English language.

 Which region is Geordie associated with?